fastify/fastify-autoload/README.md

   ## Autohooks:

-  The autohooks functionality provides several options for automatically embedding hooks, decorators, etc. to your routes.
+  The autohooks functionality provides several options for automatically adding hooks, decorators, etc. to your routes.
 CJS and ESM `autohook` formats are supported.

   The default behavior of `autoHooks: true` is to encapsulate the `autohooks.js` plugin with the contents of the folder containing the file.
 The `cascadeHooks: true` option encapsulates the hooks with the current folder contents and all subsequent children, with any additional `autohooks.js` files being applied cumulatively.
-The `overwriteHooks: true` option will re-start the cascade any time an `autohooks.js` file is encountered.
+The `overwriteHooks: true` option will restart the cascade any time an `autohooks.js` file is encountered.

-  Plugins and hooks are encapsulated together by folder and registered on the `fastify` instance which loaded the `@fastify/autoload` plugin.
+  Plugins and hooks are encapsulated together by folder and registered on the `fastify` instance that loaded the `@fastify/autoload` plugin.
 For more information on how encapsulation works in Fastify, see: https://fastify.dev/docs/latest/Reference/Encapsulation/#encapsulation

     ### Example: